yavuzakyuz/test-executor/README.md

 5- Buttons not clickable

-Added chrome.options viewport and move with offset for action performer function  -->  Not completely solved, still causes problem for the last test when ran on the kubernetes cluster...
-The same image
+Added chrome.options viewport and move with offset for action performer function  -->  Solved.

 6- Performance issues